 While our mills require large amounts of water, only around 4% is consumed in our production processes and almost 96% is returned to the local environment.
 Process water is purified by our treatment plants and then discharged, whereas cooling and other non-process water can be safely released without treatment.
 Our water use is regulated by the relevant authorities based on local conditions and operational permits.

 Our energy supply is managed under long-term contracts, direct market access through energy exchanges, efficient combined heat and power production, and shareholdings in power generation companies.

 Stora Enso is committed to continuous improvements in energy efficiency and energy self-sufficiency.
 We always assess the opportunities to use biomass fuels and other low-carbon options when making energy investments.
 Our central energy efficiency investment fund is a cornerstone of our continuous energy efficiency work.

-Global warming, population growth, and urbanisation are global megatrends that are bringing about significant long-term changes around the world.
-At Stora Enso we strive to respond proactively to these trends by developing products and technologies based on renewable, recyclable, and biodegradable materials.
+Global megatrends such as global warming, population growth, eco-awareness, and urbanisation are affecting consumer and corporate decision-making around the world.
+At Stora Enso, we proactively respond to these trends by developing products and solutions based on materials that are both renewable and recyclable.
 Replacing the use of fossil-based resources with renewable raw materials is the foundation for a sustainable bioeconomy.

-Most of our mills use substantial amounts of biomass in their internal energy production.
-This renewable energy is generated from by-products and residuals from our own production processes, harvesting residues, recovered wood and wastes.
+A high proportion of biomass is used in the internal energy production of most of our mills.
+This renewable energy is generated from by-products and residuals from our own production processes, harvested residues, recovered wood, and waste streams.

 Our commitment to respect human rights covers all our operations, including our employees, contractors, suppliers, and surrounding communities.